IlyaSemenov/graphql-orm/docs/relations.md

 # Relations

-Relations will be fetched automatically using `withGraphFetched()` when resolving nested fields.
+Relations will be fetched automatically using orchid-orm subqueries when resolving nested fields.

 Example: